 I also enjoy how the bezels are uniform on all four sides.
 They are not too thick to be conspicuous, but they are thick enough to grip onto.

 My main complaint with Samsung’s display is that it tends to lean cooler and more blue-tinted when used often.

 When using apps with white backgrounds, it stands out more, but when viewing a TV show or a movie, it usually vanishes.

 The tint didn’t appear to be significantly affected by changing the brightness, either.

-Samsung does offer a few colour-correcting options for you to test out, but they are more for colour blindness and don’t address the overall blueness.
+Samsung does offer a few color-correcting options for you to test out, but they are more for color blindness and don’t address the overall blueness.